 Have you ever thought of your brain as a machine?
 It is the most complex piece of technology on the planet and it never rests.
 Your brain controls every function of life, communication, sensory experience, and cognition.
+Research from Total Shape discusses that when it comes to health and fitness, there is a huge focus on physical health.
 About 20% of your resting metabolic rate of energy use is allocated for your brain, which is about 300 to 400 calories per day.

 That is a bargain when you consider how hard our brains work.
 But have you ever thought about the kind of energy your brain and body need to keep functioning?
 Many people experience a mood shift when they are hungry.
 We call it “getting hangry” and it’s kind of a joke.
 But when you start to learn about the complex chemical changes that happen when your body is malnourished, the link between nutritional and mental health becomes apparent.

 It’s not enough for us to eat food to satiate our hunger.
 The machinery of the human brain, the millions of chemical messages and reactions happening in your body every day, depend on a balance of nutrients.
 The body is resilient, and it has the ability to adapt to a lack of certain nutrients, but not without reducing essential activities and functions to compensate.

 So, while skipping meals or eating low-nutrient food won’t stop you in your tracks, there is a cost to your health.
 Researchers are learning that a poor diet can significantly impact our mood.
 Lack of a balanced diet may be one of the most prevalent contributing factors to depression and other mood disorders.